B2Bomber2/cse15l-lab-reports/Lab1.md

 ## Ferrari Guan
 \

 Lab 1 encompassed the basics of a command line interface.
-The commands used were pwd, ls, cd, javac, and java.
+The commands used were javac. java, pwd, ls, cd, and cat.